Mickey Rooney: 1937–1944: Andy Hardy films and Hollywood stardom

 In 1937, Rooney received top billing as Shockey Carter in Hoosier Schoolboy, but his breakthrough role as a dramatic actor came in 1938's Boys Town opposite Spencer Tracy as Father Flanagan, who runs a home for wayward and homeless boys.
 18-year-old Rooney and 17-year-old Deanna Durbin were awarded a special Juvenile Academy Award in 1939, for "significant contribution in bringing to the screen the spirit and personification of youth".
 Jane Ellen Wayne describes one of the "most famous scenes" in the film, where tough young Rooney is playing poker with a cigarette in his mouth, his hat is cocked, and his feet are up on the table.
 "Tracy grabs him by the lapels, throws the cigarette away, and pushes him into a chair.
 'That's better,' he tells Mickey."
 Louis B. Mayer said Boys Town was his favorite film during his years at MGM.

 Rooney was the biggest box-office draw in 1939, 1940, and 1941.
 For their roles in Boys Town, Rooney and Tracy won first and second place in the Motion Picture Herald 1940 National Poll of Exhibitors, based on the box-office appeal of 200 players.
 A contributor to Boys' Life magazine wrote, "Congratulations to Messrs.
 Rooney and Tracy!
 Also to Metro-Goldwyn-Mayer we extend a hearty thanks for their very considerable part in this outstanding achievement."
 Actor Laurence Olivier once called Rooney "the greatest actor of them all".
 He appeared on the cover of Time magazine in 1940, timed to coincide with the release of Young Tom Edison; the cover story began:

-During his long career, Rooney also worked with many of the screen's female stars, including Elizabeth Taylor in National Velvet (1944) and Audrey Hepburn in Breakfast at Tiffany's (1961)."
-With his appearing with Marilyn Monroe in The Fireball (1950) and with Grace Kelly in The Bridges at Toko-Ri (1954), Rooney is the only actor ever co-starring with four of the greatest female screen legends ever.
+During his long career, Rooney also worked with many of the screen's female stars, including Elizabeth Taylor in National Velvet (1944), Marilyn Monroe in The Fireball (1950), Grace Kelly in The Bridges at Toko-Ri (1954) and Audrey Hepburn in Breakfast at Tiffany's (1961).
 Rooney's "bumptiousness and boyish charm" as an actor developed more "smoothness and polish" over the years, writes biographer Scott Eyman.
 The fact that Rooney fully enjoyed his life as an actor played a large role in those changes:

 Clarence Brown, who directed Rooney in his Oscar-nominated performance in The Human Comedy (1943) and again in National Velvet (1944), enjoyed working with Rooney in films: